firefly-iii/docs/docs/docs/firefly-iii/faq/self-hosted.md

 * `docker exec -it <container> chown -R www-data:www-data /var/www/html/storage`

-If the problem persists make sure that you run your cron job as the "www-data" user so the cache directory doesn't get mixed up: `sudo -u www-data php artisan [..]`.
+If the problem persists run your cron job as the "www-data" user so the cache directory doesn't get mixed up: `sudo -u www-data php artisan [..]`.